Ab initio calculation of muon capture on $^{24}$Mg: Summary and Outlook

 \section{Summary and Outlook}

-In this work, we study OMC on $^{24}$Mg generating transitions to the lowest excited states in $^{24}$Na.
-We calculate the NMEs based on Morita-Fujii muon-capture formalism and apply the VS-IMSRG ab initio framework to obtain consistent valence-space Hamiltonians and OMC operators.
+In this work, we study OMC on $^{24}$Mg generating transitions to the lowest excited states in $^{24}$Na using the NSM and VS-IMSRG.
+The study of the spectroscopic properties of both nuclei reveals that most of the available spectroscopic data are reasonably well described by both nuclear models.
+Encouraged by this, we proceed to compute the OMC rates by calculating the OMC NMEs based on Morita-Fujii muon-capture formalism and apply the VS-IMSRG ab initio framework to obtain consistent valence-space Hamiltonians and OMC operators.
 In addition, we use realistic bound-muon wave functions obtained from solving the Dirac equations where the finite size of the nucleus is taken into account.
 Finally, we calculate the capture rates to the lowest states in $^{24}$Na with the obtained matrix elements and compare them against existing experimental data.

 Comparing the VS-IMSRG results with those of the NSM, we see that explicitly including excitations outside the valence space in the form of the OBTDs generally has strong impact on the NMEs, while the effect coming from consistent transformation of the OMC operators is less significant, with a few exceptions.
 While we anticipate including IMSRG(3) level corrections to the operators would have a minor influence on the NMEs, such corrections to the effective valence-space Hamiltonian could be important.
 The VS-IMSRG-computed capture rates are generally smaller than the rates computed in NSM, but the rates to the first and second $1^+$ states seem to be interchanged, which is partly explained by the mixing of these two states.
 Comparing with experimental data, we notice that the obtained capture rates are generally smaller than the experimental rates; while the agreement is reasonable for the total transition rate to the $1^+$ states, both the NSM and VS-IMSRG underestimate the total rate to the $2^+$ states.
 The discrepancy could be partly explained by uncertainties in the experimental data, but future measurements will help shed light on this.